-1. Engages in, develops and maintains relationships that respect the client/client group's experiences.
-1 2 3 4 NA 2.
-Identifies the socio-economic, cultural and community contexts of the presenting issue, and how these impact the situation.
-1 2 3 4 NA 3.
-Demonstrates appropriate interviewing and data collection skills with individuals, groups and systems.
-1 2 3 4 NA 4.
-Demonstrates the ability to collect the information required to complete a comprehensive assessment.
-1 2 3 4 NA 5.
+1. Engages in, develops and maintains relationships client/client group's experiences. hat respect the 1 2 3 4 NA 2.
+Identifies the socio-economic, cultural and commun presenting issue, and how these impact the situation 1 2 3 4 NA 3.
+Demonstrates appropriate interviewing and data coindividuals, groups and systems. ollection skills with 1 2 3 4 NA 4.
+Demonstrates the ability to collect the information complete a comprehensive assessment. required to 1 2 3 4 NA 5.
 Identifies strengths within the individual, group or family context.
 1 2 3 4 NA 6.
-Demonstrates problem identification skills, including reformulating issues as new or revised information is obtained.
-1 2 3 4 NA 7.
-Uses theoretical concepts to analyze data and formulate a comprehensive assessment.
-1 2 3 4 NA
+Demonstrates problem identification skills, includi issues as new or revised information is obtained. ngreformulating 1 2 3 4 NA 7.
+Uses theoretical concepts to analyze data and form comprehensive assessment. ulate a 1 2 3 4 NA